Biosecurity: we all have a responsibility

-- Create a plan considering your farm’s biosecurity risks, and implement measures to manage risk, including signage and parking areas for all farm visitors, appropriate washdown facilities, and arrangements with suppliers/contractors to ensure crop inputs, machinery and equipment are ‘clean’ before they are brought on to the farm.
+- Create a plan considering your farm’s biosecurity risks, and implement measures to manage risk, including signage and parking areas for all farm visitors, appropriate washdown facilities, using farm vehicles to transport visitors around the farm, and arrangements with suppliers/contractors to ensure crop inputs, machinery and equipment are ‘clean’ before they are brought on to the farm.

 - Follow Come Clean Go Clean:

 - Wash down vehicles.
 Park on a clean wash pad where contaminants can be trapped.

 - Apply high pressure water to all surfaces to remove trash and mud, being sure to get into crevices.

 - Rinse off decontaminant and clean down the wash pad